MODERATE CARE

 Calathea like to stay moist but not soggy so water just as the top of the soil dries out.
 It loves humidity so mist regularly or raise the humidity levels to keep it happy.
 The leaves will turn brown if it dries out too much or too often.

-Common Names: Prayer Plant, Cathedral Plant, Peacock Plant, Zebra Plant and Rattlesnake Plants
+Common Names: Prayer Plant, Cathedral Plant, Peacock Plant and Zebra Plant

 Origin: Native to tropical Central and South America and the West Indies.